 Our board of directors has established a compensation committee, which is composed of Messrs.
-Bernstein and Lazar and Dr. Helmreich.
-Dr. Helmreich serves as chairman of the compensation committee.
+Bernstein, Kojaian and Lazar and Dr. Helmreich.
+On March 2, 2004, Mr. Kojaian was appointed as a member and the chairman of the compensation committee.
 The principal functions of the compensation committee will be to (1) evaluate the performance of our officers, (2) review the compensation payable to our officers, (3) evaluate the performance of Arbor Commercial Mortgage, (4) review the compensation and fees payable to Arbor Commercial Mortgage under our management agreement and (5) administer the issuance of any stock issued to our employees or, the employees of Arbor Commercial Mortgage who provide services to us.